sdiehl28/baseball-analytics/MLB_Data_Overview.md

   * team_game.csv.gz
 * Stats per Game:
   * game.csv.gz
+* Postseason stats: to be added soon ...

-Statistics will be summed so that "primary keys" are unique.
+Where necessary, statistics will be summed so that "primary keys" are unique.
 Extremely few records require this summing but as most data processing relies on having a set of fields which uniquely identify a record, this is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 (and similar) can be used instead of requiring a float datatype.
+Similarly, the database table create statements for optional use with a database, use data types optimized to reduce storage.

 Datatype optimizations per column are persisted to disk for each corresponding csv file with the suffix `_types.csv`.
 The Python functions **from_csv_with_types()** and **to_csv_with_types()** have been written to  allow persistence of data to/from csv files without losing data type information.